tanjera/screeps/to.do.md

 - On colonize(), after claiming controller, `_.set() spawn_room` and `spawn_route`.
 - On colonize(), test that origin and is set properly.
-- Placement of roads from base <-> extractor, sources not always being built/rebuilt

 # Implementing...

-- Automatic placement of structures
-    * At RCL 8, create ramparts over all major structures (spawns, nuker)

-- Task system: prioritize construction sites based on structureType?